was to be held in conjunction with the Awards presentation

-The inaugural Art of Attraction summit was held in November 2019 and was the first all-inclusive opportunity in Australia to connect with, be introduced to, learn from, and become inspired by leaders at the very forefront of using publicly-accessible art to attract visitors, expand seasonal visitation and increase the average length of stay.
+The Art of Attraction Tourism Summit remains the only all-inclusive opportunity in Australia to connect with, be introduced to, learn from, and become inspired by leaders at the very forefront of using publicly-accessible art to attract visitors, expand seasonal visitation and increase the average length of stay.

-People from across Australia came together for the theme of Driving Change - to explore the opportunities available to local and regional tourism organisations, local government, community and business organisations, private businesses and festivals interested in art tourism, with a focus on public and street art including silo art and mega-murals, laneway projects, sculpture trails, monuments and street art events.
+Under the theme of 'Unlocking the Law of Attraction", people from across Australia will once again come together to explore the opportunities available to local and regional tourism organisations, local government, community and business organisations, private businesses and festivals interested in art tourism, with a focus on public and street art including silo art and mega-murals, laneway projects, sculpture trails, monuments and street art events.

 People whose job it is to increase visitation or manage public art programs.
 This includes: